pyvec/naucse/README.md

 This is a server for open course material.

 To use it, you will need some content.
-Usually, the repository with the content will require `naucse` module, and will run using `python -m naucse`.
+Usually, the repository with the content will require the `naucse` module, and will run using `python -m naucse`.

 We use content at https://github.com/pyvec/naucse.python.cz to generate